garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/5546e290-e998-461c-bc94-4c91746a28f5)

-Looking for outliers in the numeric values shows that only 'totalcharges' has any amount of spread and possible outliers:
+Looking for outliers in the numeric values shows that only 'totalcharges' has any amount of significant data spread with possible outliers:

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/d3adbc96-f915-4170-b2aa-d01e88075bb7)

-The next task is to explore the categorical data potential association with a Cramer's V function.
-For this example, I compared the predictors: 'contract' to 'paymentmethod' to see if there was any significant association with the same concern of potential multicollinearity.
+The next task is to explore the categorical to categorical data potential associations with a Cramer's V function.
+As an example, I compared the predictors: 'contract' to 'paymentmethod' to see if there was any significant association with the same concern of potential multicollinearity.

 ```
 #use cramer's V for the test of association between suspect variables